dxdykim/dxdykim.github.io/_pages/about.md

   - /about.html
 ---

 I’m a PhD candidate in Applied & Computational Mathematics at Caltech.
 I’ve been working with Franca Hoffmann since 2023 May on mean-field theory, interacting particle systems, and collective dynamics.
-Earlier, I was advised by Oscar Bruno on high-performance numerical methods for PDE, which shaped my appreciation for both analytical structure and computational performance.
+Earlier, till the end of 2022, I was advised by Oscar Bruno on high-performance numerical methods for PDE, which shaped my appreciation for both analytical structure and computational performance.

 Research
 ======